How much magnesium in milk, dairy & vegan milks?

 Cow’s milk as well as plant-based milks and yogurt are rich in magnesium.
 They provide 4-7% of the recommended daily intake per serving!
-Cheese can’t help us meet our daily needs of magnesium, though, as most cheeses provide less than 2% of the DV per serving.
+Cheese can’t help us meet our daily needs for magnesium, though, as most cheeses provide less than 2% of the DV per serving.

 Is cow’s milk rich in magnesium?